AY2526S2-CS2103T-F12-2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Pinning a person : `pin`

+Toggles the pin status of the specified person.
+Pinned persons are moved to the top of the list and display a 📌 icon.

+Format: `pin INDEX`

+* Pins the person at the specified `INDEX` if they are not already pinned.
+* If the person is already pinned, running `pin INDEX` again will **unpin** them.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* A maximum of **3** persons can be pinned at a time.
+Attempting to pin a 4th person will show an error.
+* Pin status is saved and persists across sessions.

+Examples:
+* `pin 1` pins the 1st person in the list.
+* `pin 1` again unpins that person.

 ### Adding or replacing a profile picture : `pic`

 Opens a file picker to set or replace the profile picture for the specified contact.